LeskinSergey/so_long/README.md

+# so_long
 This project is a small 2D game with minilibx.

-# so_long
-Fractal on c

 ## Running
 Clone this repository: